jrinard/ping-pong/README.md

         An array to store values, For loop to get all values in between

 2 Establish a function to do the work
-    a.
+    * a.
 Inside you will need a loop to determine if the number needs to be swapped for a word
-        I. divisible by 3 will be changed into ping II. divisible by 5 will be changed into pong III. divisible by 15 will be changed into ping-pong IV.
-If the value is not divisible then just input the same value into the array Results will be pushed into an array
+        * I. divisible by 3 will be changed into ping
+        * II. divisible by 5 will be changed into pong
+        * III. divisible by 15 will be changed into ping-pong
+        * IV.
+If the value is not divisible then just input the same value into the array
+      * Results will be pushed into an array

 3 Create a second loop to run through your array and push li tags to help with display.

 4 Establish user interface logic
-      Call the main function with placing the input into it.
+      * Call the main function with placing the input into it.
 Assign it to a variable.
-      Call the final variable and show it on the interface
+      * Call the final variable and show it on the interface

+5 Make sure you split front and back end logic

 ## Setup/Installation Requirements